 -Carlos Bunga (Interview with Ric Bower, CCQ magazine 2014)

-My practice, principally focused around drawing and the photographic document, addresses the relationship between architectural remains and the varying responses they create.
-At present, my work is centred on studying post-industrial sites in south Wales, many of which have witnessed significant changes since the early 1980's.
+My practice principally focused around drawing and the photographic document, addresses the relationship between architectural remains and the varying responses they create.
+At present, my work is centred on studying post-industrial sites in south Wales, many of which have witnessed significant changes since the early 1980s.

-James Milne (August 2015).
+James Milne (March 2018).